quickkennedy/candyhud/customizations/enabled/readme.txt

-To enable customizations, copy the files from the #customizations folders into the enabled folder.
+To enable customizations, copy the files from the disabled folder into the enabled folder.

 Here are the available customization options: